emilhaegglund/TADA/README.md

 ```
 base_dir: "results"
 ```
-And we can also set the prefix of the proteome-directory and blast-databases.
+To set the prefix of the proteome-directory and blast-databases.
 ```
 prefix: "sdbw"
 ```

 ### Sampling methods
 The workflow can be run using three different methods:
-1. Use the NCBI Taxonomy to subsample the RefSeq database.
+1. Sampling of RefSeq using the NCBI Taxonomy.
-2. Subsample based on the GTDB Taxonomy.
+2. Sampling based on the GTDB Taxonomy.
-3. Subsampling based on evolutionary distance between taxa.
+3. Sampling based on evolutionary distance between taxa.
 This is done by pruning the phylogenies from GTDB.

 The main differences between the methods is that RefSeq will also include Eukaryotes, while GTDB is limited to Bacteria and Archaea.
 Sampling GTDB can also be combined with filtering on a number of metadata associated with each entry.
 Use one of the  `sample_refseq`, `sample_gtdb`, `prune_gtdb`
 ```